exercism/javascript/concepts/regular-expressions/introduction.md

 The Case Insensitive flag `/i` enables us to be flexible when it comes to finding a pattern.
 This way it doesn't matter if what we are looking for is in `UPPERCASE` or `lowercase`.

 When using the `RegExp` constructor, the syntax of adding flags is different.
-In this case, we just need to pass the flags as a second argument.

 ```javascript
 let regex = /[a-z]/gi; // literal notation